 You will find a Runza recipe in almost every Nebraska church cookbook.
 This version is a riff on a recipe passed down to me by my Aunt Sherril.
 When our boys were home, I played around with the ingredients, landing on this version which is a keeper.

-When making Runza’s have a plan as to when to begin making or setting out the frozen dough to rise.
+When making Runzas have a plan as to when to begin making or if using frozen dough, when to set it out to rise.
 You will need 15 minutes to mix the dough and at least 1 hour to rise.

-Now mix the water with sweetened condensed milk, oil, sugar, and egg in large glass measuring cup that holds 2 -4 cups of liquid (see picture below).
+Mix the water with sweetened condensed milk, oil, sugar, and egg in large glass measuring cup that holds 2 -4 cups of liquid 1 text

 In the bowl of a standing mixer fitted with a dough hook, mix flour, yeast, and salt together.
 With the mixer on low, slowly add the water mixture.